HITECHCRIME/HC_SG09_Ignorant/README.md

 I ain't shouting for the dough -
 Wanna throw and catch my flow
 All this hiss it ain't in my show
-People push me, when I'm low
+People push me when I'm low
 Don't you get it, no forgetting (8)
 I am honest, cruising reckless (8)
 Hive of hornets, truth is worthless (8)